Camp Gan Shalom

 Covid-19 Precautions

-How will the camp activities and schedule be modified to adapt to this year’s unique challenges?
+How will we modify camp activities and schedules to adapt to this year’s ongoing challenges?

 Our protocols are continuing to evolve in response to ever-changing pandemic conditions.
-That said, as of 02/11/2021, our Covid-19 protocols will be as follows:
+As of 2/8/2022, our Covid-19 protocols will be as follows:

 All Camp Gan Shalom protocols will comply with the guidelines, requirements, and protocols issued by the California Department of Public Health, the Los Angeles County Health Department, and the City of Pasadena Health Department.